SyncfusionExamples/how-to-add-and-open-shapefile-in-blazor-maps/README.md

-# how-to-add-and-open-shapefile-in-blazor-maps
+# Example of Adding and Opening a Shapefile in the Syncfusion Blazor Maps Component

-This Blazor project includes a sample that demonstrates how to add and open a shapefile in the Syncfusion Blazor Maps component.
+In this Blazor project, we have created a sample to demonstrate how users can add and open a shapefile in the Syncfusion Blazor Maps component.